nnenufar/SFE/README.md

     ```

 # Output format and loading
 Outputs will be saved under the specified directory.
-Data is aggregated into `.parquet` files and indexed by filenames on the original input folder.
-Check `test/inspect_parquet` for an example on how to load the data.
+Data is aggregated into `lmdb` files and indexed by filenames on the original input folder.
+Check `test/inspect_lmdb` for an example on how to load the data.

 # Example
 ![Image](images/example.png)